DJ-Dingo/pibooth-oled-display/README.rst

 THE README FILE IS STILL UNDER DEVELOPMENT!!!!!

-Add an **COOL** small OLED-screen etc, 128x32 or 120x64 connected Through I2c or SPI.
+Add a **COOL** small OLED monochrome or color screen.

+The OLED device showing here is the * **OLED sh1106  128x64** 1.3″ SPI I2C Serial 128X64.

-**SPI displays supportet, but not testet yet** but some SPI displays can allso use I2c.
+**SPI displays are supportet, but not testet yet** but some SPI displays can allso use I2c.

 It can show numbers of **Photos Taken**, **Printed Photos**, **Forgotten Photos**, **Remaining Duplicates**, **Date-Time**.

 It can show an image like your own **Logo**.

-It also have 2 x **Free-Text** where you can write your own text and move around on the screen.
+It also have 4 x **Free-Text** where you can write your own text or put in front of a **counter** and move around on the screen.

 Examples: